CS175MinecraftAI/IfYouCanDodgeAFireball/docs/index.md

 title:  Home
 ---

-Welcome to our website.
-It is amazing :)

-This is a website for our CS175 Project in AI (Minecraft)

-Checkout the team page to see the team members!
+Welcome!
+You have landed on the website for Project IfYouCanDodgeAFireball

+This project was created by Team Fireballers.
+Check out the team page for more information!